Acristavus: Discovery and occurrence

+Description

 Distinguishing anatomical features

 A diagnosis is a statement of the anatomical features of an organism (or group) that collectively distinguish it from all other organisms.
 Some, but not all, of the features in a diagnosis are also autapomorphies.
 An autapomorphy is a distinctive anatomical feature that is unique to a given organism.

 According to Gates (2011), Acristavus can be distinguished based on the following characteristics: